milos-agathon/crisp-topographical-map-with-r/README.md

 # Crisp topographic map with R 🎉

-In this repo, I'll show you how to programatically access satellite imagery from several APIs to create such a map of Italy.
+In this repo, I'll show you how to programatically access satellite imagery from several APIs to create a topographic map of Italy.
 We will use a single interface to query the data without even downloading raster data to your local drive 😲.

 For a tutorial please visit https://milospopovic.net/crisp-topography-map-with-r/